galenica-dev/fetch-graphql-schema/README.md

 ### Error Handling

-- If the provided URL is missing or invalid, an error will be thrown: `Please provide a valid GraphQL endpoint URL.`
+- If the provided URL is missing or invalid, an error will be thrown:
+  - (missing)`Please provide a valid GraphQL endpoint URL.`
+  - (invalid)`Invalid GraphQL endpoint URL.`
 - If the output path is a directory instead of a file, an error will be thrown: `The output path is a directory.
 Please provide a file name.`

 ## Sponsorship